• Skip to primary navigation

 Dead Souls

 "Dead Souls" is the unfinished novel written by Nikolay Vasilievich Gogol.
 Published in 1842, and used as a setting point for the Russian literary realism.
 "The Dead Souls" consists out of three different poems, only five fragments of the second one saved, and the third one being lost completely.
-Gogol was writing … [Read more...] about Dead Souls
+Gogol was writing the … [Read more...] about Dead Souls

 The Master and Margarita